 – – – – – – – – – – – – – – – – – –

-Born on 1st December 1945 and raised on a sheep station (ranch) in rural New South Wales, Australia, Jeremy was educated at Geelong Grammar School in Victoria, a school whose visionary approach to education has produced such notable alumni as Rupert Murdoch and HRH The Prince of Wales.
+Born on 1st December 1945 and raised on a sheep station (ranch) in rural New South Wales, Australia, Jeremy was educated at Geelong Grammar School in Victoria, a school whose visionary approach to education has produced such notable alumni as Rupert Murdoch and King Charles III.
 He gained first class honors in biology in the state matriculation exams and in 1965 began a science degree at the University of New England in northern New South Wales.
 While there, Jeremy played representative rugby union football, making the 1966 trials for the national team, the Wallabies (see ).

 Deferring his studies in 1967, Jeremy undertook the most thorough investigation ever into the plight of the Tasmanian Tiger (thylacine) (see )—a search that was to last more than six years, before concluding the ‘Tiger’ was indeed extinct.
 His findings were internationally reported, with articles appearing in the American Museum of Natural History’s journal, Natural History (see ), and Australian Geographic (see ).
 His search also featured in an episode of the national television series A Big Country (see ).